The scanner finished its third sweep and chimed.

 The staging ground floodlights were running too hot.
 Someone in the upper rig was riding the breakers.

 Hiro and Iharu found him at the rifle racks.
-Iharu had a bandage across the bridge of his nose that was not improving and a new chip in his front tooth that he was clearly proud of.
+Iharu had a stubborn bandage across the bridge of his nose and a new chip in his front tooth that he was clearly proud of.

 "Look who bought his way out of the bins," Iharu said.